 With a robust 750W peak output direct drive rear hub motor, the Packa is no slouch in the power department.
 This Class 2 e-bike has a top speed of 20 mph using both the throttle and pedal assist, so it isn't necessarily the fastest bike around, but we feel it's plenty fast for a utility/cargo style model.
 It has five levels of pedal assistance to support your pedaling efforts, and the throttle power also corresponds to the chosen assist level.

-The Packa has 5 levels of pedal assistance as well as a throttle that easily get this bike up to its top speed of 20 mph on flat terrain.
-The pedal assistance is based on a cadence sensor, so it starts delivering power after about a quarter-turn of the cranks and it continues as long as the cranks are turning regardless of how much effort you're putting in.
-The 5 levels of support provide a great range, whether you want to putt along at 10 mph in level 1 or zoom down the road at 20 mph in level 5.
+The Packa has five levels of pedal assistance as well as a throttle that easily gets this bike up to its top speed of 20 mph on flat terrain.
+The pedal assistance is based on a cadence sensor, so it starts delivering power after about a quarter-turn of the cranks, and it continues as long as the cranks are turning, regardless of how much effort you're putting in.
+The five levels of support provide a great range, whether you want to putt along at 10 mph in level 1 or zoom down the road at 20 mph in level 5.
 While pedaling, shifts between levels feel smooth, with noticeable changes in support between them.
 It is worth noting, however, that there is a bit of drag noticeable from the motor, particularly when trying to pedal this bike with no assist.